MicrosoftDocs/well-architected/well-architected/saas/governance.md

 ms.topic: conceptual
 ---

-# Governance for SaaS workloads for ISVs
+# Governance for SaaS workloads on Azure

 Governance is the set of controls, practices, and tools that you can use to organize, control, and help regulate your use of cloud services.
 You can think of governance as a series of guardrails that set standards for acceptable use, prevent unauthorized access and modifications, and align cloud activities with your overall cloud strategy.
 Effective governance reduces risks, helps ensure compliance, and supports your organization's business objectives.
 When you build a software as a service (SaaS) solution, it's crucial to prioritize governance from the start.
 This approach lays the groundwork for a secure, cost-effective, and efficient solution.